 New Relic APM

-New Relic groups spans in Trace groups and shows important metrics about it.
+New Relic groups spans in trace groups and shows important metrics about them.

 You can get flamegraphs for your traces in New Relic, too.
-Compared to Datadog, New Relic has fewer options for correlation.
-But it is interesting to note that New Relic shows much more spans for the same call in my Java application.
+Compared to DataDog, New Relic has fewer options for correlation.
+But it is interesting to note that New Relic shows many more spans for the same call in my Java application.

 New Relic Traces